-- Documentation is required for all persons who are not only temporarily present in the institutions (institutes, departments, etc.).
+- Documentation obligation on persons who are not only temporarily staying in the facilities (institutes, departments, etc.) for a short period of time.
 This includes details provided of the days present and the rooms generally used, as well as contact details (usually a mobile phone number).
 The records of attendance must be kept by the heads of the respective institutions for a period of four weeks, in accordance with the applicable data protection regulations, in such a way that the records are accessible at all times in case contact tracing becomes necessary.
 These attendance records must be provided to the health authorities on request.

-- The contact tracing for face-to-face lectures and examinations can be supported digitally via OLAT.
-In particular, this system must be used for lectures.
+- The contact tracing for courses and examinations on site is usually done digitally via OLAT en.
+This system should be used for courses in particular.

 - Travel to the campus should preferably be individually (by bicycle, car, or on foot): those using public transport must comply with the applicable rules for wearing a mask in the state of Schleswig-Holstein.

 - People with respiratory symptoms or fever should not be present at the institution.
 In the event of acute respiratory symptoms, the person affected must leave the institution immediately and have their symptoms checked by a doctor.